Curriculum and Requirements

 Important Notes for International Students

-Students educated outside the United States must have graduated from a program approved by the World Federation of Occupational Therapists (WFOT).
+If you were educated outside the United States, you must have graduated from a program approved by the World Federation of Occupational Therapists (WFOT).
 USC maintains additional admissions requirements for international students, including English language competence as measured by the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) examination.
 Please bear in mind that certification through the National Board for Certification in Occupational Therapy® (NBCOT®), which is necessary to practice as an occupational therapist in the United States and is required to be completed by the end of your first semester of the OTD program, can take up to six months.
-A felony conviction may affect a graduate’s ability to sit for the NBCOT® certification examination or attain state licensure.
-Please view www.nbcot.org for more information.
+A felony conviction may affect your ability to sit for the NBCOT® certification examination or attain state licensure.
+Please visit nbcot.org for more information.